ZertiApp/contracts/contracts/SBT/SBTERC1155DS.md

 Smart contracts implementing the SBTERC1155DS standard MUST implement all of the functions in the SBTERC1155DS interface.

 Smart contracts implementing the SBTERC1155DS standard MUST implement the ERC-165 supportsInterface function and MUST return the constant value true if 0xd9b67a26 is passed through the interfaceID argument.
+They also MUST implement the ERC1155 Metadata interface, and MUST return the constant value true if 0x0e89341c is passed through the interfaceID argument.

 ```solidity
 // SPDX-License-Identifier: MIT